loreanvictor/pree/README.md

 - `<src>` can be an HTML file or a directory.
 If it's a directory, all HTML files in it will be processed recursively.
 - `<dest>` can be a file or a directory.
 If `<src>` is a directory, then `<dest>` must be a directory as well.

-`pre build` builds one or more HTML files, pre-rendering their web components using [declarative shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#declaratively_with_html).
+`pre build` builds one or more HTML files, pre-rendering their web components.
 It launches a local server and uses an emulated browser to pre-render the files, mimicking actual browser behavior.
-It additionally removes any scripts with `build-only` tag.

 <br>